KholdStare/kholdstare.github.com/_drafts/2014-04-31-vr-jam-post-mortem.markdown

 last-minute, in effect costing us a week of actual development time.

 * Discussed ideas
-   * Puzzle/Adventure game because of slower pace - less strenuous in VR.
+   * Had to be a Puzzle/Adventure game for slower pace that would be less strenuous in VR.
-   * Manipulation of small environment from the normal world.
+   * Manipulation of the small environment from the normal world, that would open up new paths in the small world.
-   * Items picked up, scale with the player.
+   * Items picked that are picked up by the player, also scale with him.
+This allows items obtained from the small world to affect the normal world, and vice versa.
 * Had to pick scales for player to inhabit.
-   * Would affect asset design, puzzle layouts, so it had to be decided ASAP.
+   * This would affect asset design, puzzle layouts, so it had to be decided ASAP.
    * Ratio had to be significant enough to have a visual impact, but not too large a difference where the details of the "small world" are invisible from the "normal scale".